Post at Abiquiu |

 (U.S. Military Reservation)

 Originally named Fort Fauntleroy until 1861, then renamed Fort Lyon because the person it was originally named for had become a Confederate officer.
 In 1862 the garrison was moved 50 miles east and the new post was renamed Fort Wingate (see above).
 In 1868 the post was moved back to its original location at Ojo del Oso (Bear Spring), while still retaining the same name.
 After 1882 the post was headquarters for many archaeological and ethnological expeditions in the region.
 In 1914 about 4000 Mexican troops and civilians that fled Mexico during the Pancho Villa War were temporarily housed here.
 In 1925 a portion of the post was used as a school for Navajo Indians.
 The Wingate Ordnance Depot was established here in 1918.
 Renamed Fort Wingate Ordnance Depot in 1960, and Fort Wingate Army Depot in 1962.
 The Ordnance Depot was closed in 1993.
-About half of the reservation was transferred to the Navajo and Zuni Nations, and the remaining portion is still currently used by the military as a subpost of the White Sands Missile Range for missile testing.
+About half of the original reservation has been transferred to the Navajo and Zuni Nations for commercial and recreational use.
+In 1995 over 6400 acres of the former post was classified as a subpost of the White Sands Missile Range for ballistic missile testing until 2010.

 Camp in Chusco Valley